inscist/api-guidelines/Guidelines.md

 ### 7.5.
 Using a delta link
 The client requests changes by invoking the GET method on the delta link.
-The client **MUST** use the delta URL as-is — in other words the client **MUST NOT** modify the URL in any way (e.g., parsing it and adding additional query string parameters).
+The client **MUST** use the delta URL as-is — in other words the client **MUST NOT** modify the URL in any way (e.g., parsing it and adding additional query parameters).
 In this example:

 ```http